A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 6: Jeju's Quirky Side

-I visited the Haenyeo Museum in Hado-ri (3,000 KRW), which was far more interesting.
-Detailed exhibits on the matriarchal diving tradition — tools, wetsuits, oral histories.
+Far more rewarding is the Haenyeo Museum in Hado-ri (3,000 KRW), with detailed exhibits on the matriarchal diving tradition — tools, wetsuits, oral histories.
 The haenyeo shaped Jeju into a society where women were the primary economic providers.

-Also visited the Dol Hareubang Park — the stone grandfather statues that serve as Jeju's cultural guardians.
-They're everywhere on the island, but the park concentrates the traditional carvings.
-Touching the nose is said to bring fertility.
-I touched several noses.
-No update yet.
+Make time for Dol Hareubang Park, too — the stone grandfather statues that serve as Jeju's cultural guardians.
+They stand everywhere on the island, but the park concentrates the traditional carvings.
+Touching the nose is said to bring fertility, so touch a few and see.

-Evening: Dongmun Market in Jeju City.
-The traditional market has fresh seafood, street food stalls, and a night food street.
-Grilled abalone (8,000 KRW), tteokbokki (3,000 KRW), and hallabong juice (4,000 KRW).
+In the evening, head to Dongmun Market in Jeju City.
+The traditional market delivers fresh seafood, street food stalls, and a night food street.
+Try grilled abalone (8,000 KRW), tteokbokki (3,000 KRW), and hallabong juice (4,000 KRW).
 The energy here — vendors shouting, fish sizzling, locals queuing — is the most Seoul-like thing on the island.

 Verdict: The Haenyeo Museum is Jeju's most important cultural site after Hallasan.
 Dongmun Market is the best dinner spot.

-Did get to: Hallasan summit, Seongsan sunrise, haenyeo demonstration, Manjanggul lava tube, two waterfalls, 8 km of coastal trail, an unreasonable amount of black pork, tangerine picking, and the knowledge that Jeju has a UNESCO triple designation for good reason.
+What one week can deliver: the Hallasan summit, the Seongsan sunrise, a haenyeo demonstration, the Manjanggul lava tube, two waterfalls, 8 km of coastal trail, an unreasonable amount of black pork, tangerine picking, and a firsthand understanding of why Jeju earned its UNESCO triple designation.

 In spring, specifically.
-April in Jeju means canola fields in full yellow bloom with Hallasan as the backdrop.
-Cherry blossoms along the coastal roads.
-Warm enough to hike comfortably but not yet humid.
+April in Jeju means canola fields in full yellow bloom with Hallasan as the backdrop, and cherry blossoms lining the coastal roads.
+It's warm enough to hike comfortably but not yet humid.
 If you're exploring the region, Seoul offers a compelling comparison.
 For a different perspective, consider Okinawa as well.

-Jeju surprised me with how much there is beyond the beach-resort image.
-It's a volcanic island with genuine geological significance, a matriarchal cultural heritage that's disappearing with each generation of aging haenyeo, and food that ranges from elegant (abalone porridge) to glorious (charcoal-grilled black pork on a Tuesday night in Tapdong).
+Jeju rewards anyone who looks past the beach-resort image.
+It's a volcanic island with genuine geological significance, a matriarchal cultural heritage that fades with each generation of aging haenyeo, and food that ranges from elegant (abalone porridge) to glorious (charcoal-grilled black pork on a Tuesday night in Tapdong).
 Travelers who enjoy this often also love Busan.
 If you're exploring the region, Tokyo offers a compelling comparison.

 Four days is the minimum.
 A week is right.
 And bringing an appetite is non-negotiable.
 For more, check out our detailed guide to Jeju Island.